EnochAmeyaw/py4e-int/_sources/lists/slice.rst

 .. mchoice:: listSlice_MC_empty
     :answer_a: []
     :answer_b: [3]
+    :answer_c: [False]
-    :answer_c: [3, 67, "cat", [56, 57, "dog"], [ ], 3.14, False]
+    :answer_d: [3, 67, "cat", [56, 57, "dog"], [ ], 3.14, False]
-    :correct: c
+    :correct: d
     :feedback_a: An empty slice like this would not produce an empty list.
 Think about how the slice indexes.
     :feedback_b: This would be correct if the slice was [:1]
+    :feedback_c: An empty slice like this would not produce the last item in list.
+This would be correct if the slice was [:6]
-    :feedback_c: Omitting both indexes in a slice will create a copy of the whole list.
+    :feedback_d: Omitting both indexes in a slice will create a copy of the whole list.
     :practice: T

     What is printed by the following statements?